In a venture like this there are almost certain to be omissions or paragraphs with errors – any information about additions or corrections welcome

 Personal Bests: 3000m S/C: 9.33.0 1973; Marathon: 2.56.43 1969

 Jim Sloss raced at almost every highland games and road race on the circuit at one time or another.
 His favourite event seemed to be the steeplechase in which he was nationally ranked in 1963, ;64, ’65, ’68, ’69, ’70, ’71, ’72, ’73 and ’74.
-Jim of course ran in all the races, including championships, every winter and also ran as a veteran.
+Jim of course ran in all the races, including championships, every winter and also ran well as a veteran.

 Andy Forbes to Alex Small in the E-G